 - Quick Cooking: Cornstarch thickens quickly and at a lower temperature than flour, so keep an eye on your sauce to prevent it from becoming too thick.

-- Reheat on low heat, adding a splash of milk to regain smoothness.
+- Reheat: Reheat on low heat, adding a splash of milk to regain smoothness.

-Don't underestimate the power of seasoning.
-Simple ingredients like salt, white pepper, and a pinch of nutmeg can elevate the flavor profile of your bechamel sauce.
-Taste and adjust the seasoning before completing the cooking process to ensure a well-balanced sauce.
+- Proper Seasoning: Season with salt, white pepper, and a pinch of nutmeg.
+Taste and adjust before finishing to ensure a well-balanced sauce.

 ❓FAQ